mumoshu/variant2/README.md

 # Getting Started

-Create an `hcl` file that contains the following:
+Create an `variant` file that contains the following:

+`getting-started.variant`:

 ```hcl
 option "namespace" {